sawyerwatts/docker-compose-lab-idcardapi/README.md

 docker build -t id-card-api:latest -f ./src/Api/Dockerfile .
 ```

-*NOTE*: A lot of these all-in-one commands can be made simpler with `docker compose SVC -q`

 Here's an all-in-one command to create the image and run it (attached).

 ```shell